 Honey Keeper Bee Hive Smoker

 The Honey Keeper Bee Hive Smoker is an affordable smoker with great features and quality.
 If you need a quality smoker at a reasonable price, then this is the smoker for you.
-It is really sturdy because it is made from heavy-duty stainless steel and easy to use during bee hive inspections.
+It is really sturdy because it is made from heavy-duty stainless steel and is easy to use during bee hive inspections.

 The smoker weighs 1.7 pounds and is roughly around 11 inches high.
 There is a mounting hook attached to the smoker for easy storage on the beehive box edge.
 Just like the Beekeeping Smoker by Natural Apiary and VIVO Bee Hive Smoker, this one from Honey Keeper has a heat shield too that protects you from burns when the smoker is hot.